Print

 10. Meanwhile, combine the yogurt and sour cream.
 Mix a small amount of the hot soup into the dairy to temper it and prevent curdling, then stir the dairy into the soup.

-11. Serve the delicious, steaming bowls of hot Aush with a generous sprinkling of dried mint (affiliate link) on the top.
+11. Serve the delicious, steaming bowls of hot Aush with a generous sprinkling of dried mint on the top.

 Notes